Empathic Depths and Relational Leaps:

 17 EAST MONROE STREET | CHICAGO, IL 60603

 SkyTeam is a global airline alliance that comprises 20 world-class carriers serving destinations in 177 countries.
 We selected SkyTeam as our Official Alliance Network because it provides you with industry-leading discounts of up to 15% off the lowest fares, or promotions if they are even lower.

 To book your travel now, click here:

-Avis has assigned a specific discount number for the 2015 IAPSP Conference in Los Angeles, CA. The Avis Worldwide Discount (AWD) # is D016372.
+Avis has assigned a specific discount number for the 2017 IAPSP Conference in Chicago, IL.
+The Avis Worldwide Discount (AWD) # is D016372.
 Special discounted rates are available for conference attendees.
 Be sure to protect your transportation needs by making a reservation at least two weeks in advance.
 Phone the Avis Meeting & Group Sales Desk at 1-800-331-1600 for reservations and further information.